pivotal/docs-tas-adapter/scaling.md

 # Scale Application Service Adapter

-Application Service Adapter offers options for scaling components for performance or availability.
+Application Service Adapter gives you options for scaling components for performance or availability.
 Read this page for scaling guidance.

 ## <a id="system-performance"></a>Notes on system performance